 - 6.1.
 Derbyshire County Council (Highways) The application would appear similar to earlier applications (Refs NP/DDD/1215/1135 and NP/DDD/0716/0678) which were refused on planning grounds alone.
 As you are aware this Authority did not raise objections.
 If Officers are minded to approve the application they request that all previously recommended highway conditions and notes are included in any consent granted. - 6.2.
-Derbyshire Dales District Council Advise that the applicant has not been in contact with the Council about the proposal and that the application does not indicate whether the proposed affordable homes would be owned and managed by a housing association. - 6.3.
+Derbyshire Dales District Council Advise that their comments on the earlier 2018 application similarly apply to the proposed development.
+These previous comments are summarised as follows: - 6.3.
+Advise that the applicant has not been in contact with the Council about the proposal and that the application does not indicate whether the proposed affordable homes would be owned and managed by a housing association. - 6.4.
 It is advised that the Council have been working with Lady Manners School in Bakewell and Westleigh Partnerships on a proposal to deliver 30 affordable homes in Bakewell for local people.
-They note that this scheme would provide a mix and type of homes based on the local housing need identified in the Bakewell Housing Need Survey Report, with the predominant need being for 2 bedroomed houses. - 6.4.
+They note that this scheme would provide a mix and type of homes based on the local housing need identified in the Bakewell Housing Need Survey Report, with the predominant need being for 2 bedroomed houses. - 6.5.
 From an economic development perspective, they advise that the plots proposed for development form part of the remaining Business Park and, unlike the current residential area, are not subdivided from business activities.
-They consider that residential uses should be limited to the frontage of the site and not encroach on the remainder of the business park, which is allocated for and should be retained for business use purposes. - 6.5.
-They note that the application refers to the application plots being empty for circa 17 years with no interest for business use but that no evidence appears to have been supplied regarding the level of proactive marketing undertaken to properly test the market. - 6.6.
+They consider that residential uses should be limited to the frontage of the site and not encroach on the remainder of the business park, which is allocated for and should be retained for business use purposes. - 6.6.
+They note that the application refers to the application plots being empty for circa 17 years with no interest for business use but that no evidence appears to have been supplied regarding the level of proactive marketing undertaken to properly test the market. - 6.7.
+In addition to these previous comments the Council also advise that, in summary, they do not support the proposal and, as an update to the previous comments, planning permission has now been secured to develop the aforementioned affordable housing scheme in Bakewell, which will be for local people and which will be owned and managed by a housing association (Waterloo Housing Group). - 6.8.
 Bakewell Town Council Advise that the application is consistent with the emerging Neighbourhood Plan objectives, Policy H1 (provision of affordable housing) and H3 A (open market housing) but has not satisfied H3 B within the submission of the application.
 H3B requires all housing to be affordable housing as defined by the National Park Authority's planning policies.
-The only exceptions are on brown field sites where redevelopment would enhance the built environment where sites do not provide level access to the town centre. - 6.7.
-On design and appearance grounds they support the application subject to no material objection from neighbouring premises, on condition that the Highway Authority is satisfied with the application, and providing the development complies with policy H3B. - 6.8.
-Derbyshire County Council Flood Risk Management Team - Advise that it is not possible to provide an informed comment until such a time that the applicant has submitted further information.
-They list a number of details that are necessary for them to be able to assess whether the proposed site is able to drain and require that due consideration has been given to the space required on site for surface water storage.
+The only exceptions are on brown field sites where redevelopment would enhance the built environment where sites do not provide level access to the town centre.

+6.9.
+On design and appearance grounds they support the application subject to no material objection from neighbouring premises, on condition that the Highway Authority is satisfied with the application, and providing the development complies with policy H3B.